argoproj/argo-cd/docs/proposals/config-management-plugin-v2.md

 - The plugin discovery will run in the main repo-server container.
 - Argo CD repo-server lists the shared plugins directory and runs `discover` command from the specification file, whichever plugin provides a positive response first will be selected.
-- In case of multiple plugins, repo-server will decide based on the plugin priority list set by argocd-server.
-This priority list can be set in the Argo CD config map.

 #### Versioning
 There will be one sidecar container per version.
 Hence, for two different versions users will have to configure two different sidecars.